cylondata/twister2/docs/docs/examples/collectives/task/task_examples.md

     9. keyed-partition
 5. stages : has to params
     1. source_parallelism : depending on the collective communication that you prefer select this number
-    2. compute_parallelism : depending on the collective communication that you prefer select this number Example : For reduce communication it can be 4,1 as sink has to be a single point of receive in the reduction process and source has more data generating points.
+    2. sink_parallelism : depending on the collective communication that you prefer select this number Example : For reduce communication it can be 4,1 as sink has to be a single point of receive in the reduction process and source has more data generating points.
 6. flag : for a batch job this flag must be empty, if it is an streaming job, -stream would state the flag.